Sunday, November 3, 2024

 General or non horror people content warning- suicide, many many creepy crawlies including spiders and snakes, animal death, racism, bullying

 Plot- Sarah (Robin Tunney) moves with his widowed father from San Francisco to LA.
-At her new school, a group of three teen witches, Nancy, Bonnie, and Rochelle (Fairuza Balk, Neve Campbell, and Rachel True) are looking for a fourth for their coven, and on her first day at the school, Bonnie seeing Sarah floating a pencil and the group asks her to join.
+At her new school, a group of three teen witches, Nancy, Bonnie, and Rochelle (Fairuza Balk, Neve Campbell, and Rachel True) are looking for a fourth for their coven, and on her first day at the school, Bonnie sees Sarah floating a pencil and the group asks her to join.
 Sarah is initially reluctant but after the popular boy in their class, Chris (Skeet Ulrich), spreads rumours about her, she changes her mind, and a coven is formed.

 Short review- I was a 90s teen so you know I love The Craft (excepting the spider-y bit).
-It just nails the uncertainty of being a teen girl and the way teens lean into wish fulfilment.
+It just nails the uncertainty of being a teen girl and the way teens lean into wish fulfillment.
 Fairuka Balk as Nancy is just everything... she goes all out and it is kind of campy OTT performance I love in horror.

 New to me or not- definitely a rewatch- I would have first seen it in 1997 or 1998 on VHS, and I've seen it a few times since then.